Training the future stars of stage and screen

 You could follow in the footsteps of former NCC students who have become highly successful in the world of theatre, film, and TV.

-Performers such as Sara Pascoe (TV presenter, actor and comedian), Micheal Ward (Netflix and film actor), Charles Babalola (theatre and film actor), Alan Davies (actor and comedian), and Jimmy Akingbola (film and TV actor) have all carved out fantastic careers after studying at New City College.
+Performers such as Sara Pascoe (TV presenter, actor and comedian), Charles Babalola (theatre and film actor), Alan Davies (actor and comedian), and Jimmy Akingbola (film and TV actor) have all carved out fantastic careers after studying at New City College.

 Stacey Solomon

 Stacey studied Performing Arts at NCC and auditioned for the X Factor while still at college.
-She came 3rd in the popular TV show in 2009, and has since gone on to become a major social media influencer with 6 million Instagram followers.
-She also presents the BBC One TV show, Sort Your Life Out and Channel 4 programme Renovation Rescue.
+She came 3rd in the popular TV show in 2009, and has since gone on to become a major social media influencer with more than 6 million Instagram followers.
+She also presents the BBC One TV show, Sort Your Life Out and recently had her own BBC show called Stacey and Joe.

 If you want a career in Creative and Performing Arts, New City College has a range of courses to help you discover all the opportunities that exist within this exciting industry.